The Fixer – Sean Earley

 The sight of cigarette smoke spiraling upward toward the porch ceiling is an image Sean Earley will never forget.
 In the scene, his grandfather is leaning back on the wood bench resigned to his sweat-drenched plaid shirt and dirt-caked boots, all in an effort to locate a moment of peace before the sun falls below the horizon.

 Even as a teenager, Sean knew there weren’t enough Marlboro Reds to settle his grandfather’s anxiety of making ends meet.
 As a farmer tending to several hundred acres in the belly of the Central Valley those meditative sessions did little to reduce his grandfather’s fears and typically led to sleepless nights for more than 50 years.
-An all-too-common occurrence for farming families.

 Somehow, these daily rituals did not dissuade Sean from pursuing a career in agriculture.
 As a high school graduate, Sean was working part time for his family laying irrigation lines.
-It was extremely hard work, and the pay was awful, but the meals with family made it worth it.
 A firefighter friend of Sean’s offered a way to make more a little money while still helping out on the farm – “fight fires,” he said.
+Sean signed up as a volunteer firefighter in Merced and was soon working as a seasonal firefighter/EMT for Cal Fire.

 While “dealing with a wildfire” or “putting out fires at work” is often a metaphor in business for issues that arise out of nowhere, Sean was actually putting out major wildland fires.
 It was then that he began to realize his skill to think through complex problems before him.